 Digital subscriptions (educational, news, and informational content)

 Subscriptions can be an incentive for new customers.
 When set up correctly, they provide more reliable revenue streams, and improved scalability for product management.
-Your sales team must be set up for success though.
+However, your sales team must be set up for success.
 This includes understanding subscription pricing, knowing how to set up and manage subscription services for accounts, as well as training and educating B2B accounts looking to manage their own subscriptions.

 As anyone with a subscription service has experienced, it’s not a ‘set it and forget it’ process.
 There are opportunities to upsell and cross-sell, introduce new subscriptions, and manage changing needs and demands.

 “A subscription is a pricing tactic.
 By itself, it’s not a strategy.
 To build a recurring-revenue business, an organization needs to change how the product is designed, move from customer support to customer success, and keep the customer’s long-term well-being in mind across every functional area.
 Most of all, the sales team needs to be invested not just in the initial transaction but the ongoing relationship with each customer,” reminds HBR.